ttu/json-flatfile-datastore/README.md

 ##### Limitations

-Dictionaries won't work when serializing JSON or data to __ExpandoObjects__.
-This is becauses dictionaries and objects are similiar when serialized to JSON, so serialization creates an ExpandoObject from Dictionary.
-Update's are mainly meant to be used with HTTP PATCH, so normally Replace is easier and better way to update data.
+__Dictionaries__ won't work when serializing JSON or data to __ExpandoObjects__.
+This is becauses dictionaries and objects are similiar when serialized to JSON, so serialization creates an __ExpandoObject__ from __Dictionary__.
+Update's are mainly meant to be used with `HTTP PATCH`, so normally `Replace` is easier and better way to update data.

-If the update ExpandoObject is created manually then Dictionaries content can be updated.
+If the update __ExpandoObject__ is created manually then Dictionaries content can be updated.
 Unlike List, Dictionary's whole content is replaced with the update data's content.

 ```csharp
 var player = new Player